Yardley, Birmingham: Yardley Rural District

 Yardley Rural District was a local government administrative district formed from the parish of Yardley, historically part of Worcestershire under the Local Government Act 1894.
 The Rural District included the wards of Yardley Wood.
 Yardley Council House was originally erected to house the Rural District Council (Yardley RDC).

 By 1911 Yardley was a residential suburb of Birmingham and was annexed to Birmingham and Warwickshire under the 1911 Greater Birmingham Act.
 Birmingham's Worcestershire heritage can be seen at Acocks Green police station where the building is decorated with a "three pears" motif from the Worcestershire coat of arms.

 A small section of Yardley, called Old Yardley, was granted conservation area status in 1969, becoming Birmingham's first conservation area.

 In 1981, an Arcon V prefab home on Moat Lane was dismantled and transported to Avoncroft Museum of Historic Buildings.

 Education

 Yardley has five main primary schools.
 These are Yardley, Blakesley Hall, Lyndon Green, Oasis Academy Hobmoor and St. Bernedettes.
 It also has two main secondary schools, which are Cockshut Hill School and King Edward VI Sheldon Heath Academy.

 Hobmoor Primary School moved to new premises in Summer 2007.
 The former building has been demolished and the site remains vacant to be redeveloped.

 Transport

 Yardley's nearest railway station is Stechford railway station.
-It is served by National Express West Midlands bus routes 11A, 11C, 17, 60, 73, X1 and X2, connecting to Birmingham city centre, outer circle, Chelmsley Wood and Solihull and Stagecoach route A9.
+It is served by National Express West MidlandsDiamond Bus.

 The area used to be well-served by horse-buses and then by steam buses.
 Electric trams were then introduced and they travelled across a new bridge at the River Cole to the Swan.